 – Right angle plug keeps it tidy.

-Protect Valuable Electronic Equipment
+Surge Protection for Valuable Electronic Equipment

 I currently use several of the Tripp Lite isobar Ultra’s.